michihodges/webpack-basics/README.md

 ```

 ## Exit Development Mode
-To stop the Webpack Dev Server from running enter the following shortcut keys in the Command Line:
+To stop the Webpack Dev Server from running enter the `control/ctrl + C` shortcut keys in the Command Line:
 ```
 control/ctrl + C
 ```